ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - "security group", as a set of CoAP nodes that share the same security material, and use it to protect and verify exchanged messages.

 * The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
-These include the concept of Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
+These especially include the concepts of:

+   - Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
 An OSCORE group is used as security group for one or many application groups.

+   - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 * The ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).